Myoviridae: Life cycle

 On attaching to a host cell, the virus uses its contractile sheath like a syringe, piercing the cell wall with its central tube and injecting the genetic material into the host.
 The injected DNA takes over the host cell's mechanisms for transcription and translation and begins to manufacture new viruses.
 Replication follows the replicative transposition model.
 DNA-templated transcription is the method of transcription.
 Translation takes place by -1 ribosomal frameshifting.
 The virus exits the host cell by lysis, and holin/endolysin/spanin proteins.

 Bacteria and archaea serve as the natural host.
 Transmission route is passive diffusion.

 Although Myoviruses are in general lytic, lacking the genes required to become lysogenic, a number of temperate species are known.

 Applications

-Because most Myoviridae are lytic, rather than temperate, phages, some researchers have investigated their use as a therapy for bacterial diseases in humans and other animals.
+Most Myoviridae are lytic rather than temperate phages.
+Therefore, some researchers have investigated their use as a therapy for bacterial diseases in humans and other animals.

 Taxonomy

 The following eight subfamilies are recognized: